vstrateman/ersd-keycloak/README.md

 ```bash
 ./configure
 ```
 Run the configure script provided in this repository.
+Please note it can be run from anywhere.
+It does not need to be run from within the Keycloak container.
 Provide it with keycloak credentials and the desired setup options, and it should perform the following:
 - Authenticates against the keycloak service located at the base URL you provide
 - Creates a realm of your choosing, which defaults to `ersd`
 - Creates the `admin` realm role on the newly created realm